• Home

 Hidden Connections

 Explore the Hidden Connections between biodiversity and the physical, chemical, and ecological integrity of Great Lakes Ecosystems.
-Author of Meander and Living Waters, Wooster makes the compelling argument to "Make Room for Rivers in this detailed examination of past, present, and future of the Great Lakes and the Niagara River Corridor
+Author of and , Wooster makes the compelling argument to "Make Room for Rivers in this detailed examination of past, present, and future of the Great Lakes and the Niagara River Corridor

 Presenter: Margaret Wooster